 OCIA is one rite divided into four distinct periods that respect the individual’s journey.

-Inquiry Period, a time to ask any questions
+Inquiry Period, a time to ask any questions.
+Do you have questions about the Catholic faith?

 Mystagogy, celebrates the 50 days from Easter to Pentecost reflecting on the Easter experience and the responsibilities that come with the professed baptismal promises.